kgolding/regexer/readme.md

     r := NewRegexer(regexp.MustCompile(`(\w+)`))

-Get results by reading the C channel, relying on the channel closing to exit the loop
+Get results by reading the C channel, relying on the channel closing to exit the loop, and using the BytesToString helper to convert the results to string from the default []byte

 	go func() {
 		for m := range r.C {